FIELD MANUAL · ED. 01

 Manganese Deficiency in Hydroponics — Symptoms & Fix

 Interveinal yellowing with small necrotic spots on young leaves signals manganese deficiency.
-Distinguish from iron and fix in 5 days.
+Complete diagnosis distinguishing it from iron, plus chelate selection.

 BY ROOTLESS FARM